(2) The practice

 The term "Vinyasa" refers to the synchronization of breath and movement.
 The breath is the core of this practice, connecting one asana to another in a precise order.
 By aligning movement with breath and incorporating mula and uddiyana bandhas (locks), practitioners generate intense internal heat.
 This heat purifies muscles and organs, eliminating toxins and releasing beneficial hormones and minerals.
 The breath regulates the vinyasa, ensuring efficient blood circulation and resulting in a light and strong body.

 The Ashtanga system comprises three groups of sequences: the Primary Series (Yoga Chikitsa), which detoxifies and aligns the body; the Intermediate Series (Nadi Shodhana), which purifies the nervous system; and the Advanced Series A, B, C, and D (Sthira Bhaga), which integrate strength and grace, demanding higher levels of flexibility and humility.
+Each sequence must be fully mastered before progressing to the next, and meticulous adherence to the sequential order of asanas is crucial.
+Every posture serves as preparation for the subsequent one, building the strength and balance necessary for advancement.

+The breath becomes the driving force behind movement and postures, emphasising the continuity of deep, even breathing.
 In the Ashtanga yoga tradition, effort is considered essential for gaining benefits.
 Strength, stamina, and perspiration are distinctive elements of this traditional practice, challenging common Western perceptions of yoga.
 This discipline demands significant effort, tapping into and circulating vital energy throughout the body, thereby strengthening and purifying the nervous system.
 As a result, the mind attains clarity, lucidity, and precision, allowing individuals to perceive the divine essence in every aspect of life.

 © Saskia Randt & Miho Reineke